top of page

 TO APPLY |

-Please submit a writing sample of 1,000-3,000 words (if applying for fiction or nonfiction workshop) or three poems (if applying for poetry workshop) in a single Word document.
+Please submit a writing sample of 1,000-2,500 words (if applying for fiction or nonfiction workshop) or three poems (if applying for poetry workshop) in a single Word document.
 Please name the file with your last name and the writing track you are applying for (i.e.: Lastname_Poetry).
+Your application will be reviewed within a few days and you will be notified via email.

 TUITION |

 This year, we are offering two full days and an additional morning of workshop time, along with a Publishing 101 course taught by the Co-Executive Directors of Torrey House Press to learn the ins and outs of the industry.
 Evening events are open to the public.
-Lunches and light breakfasts will be supplied all three days.
+Light breakfasts will be supplied all three days with lunches on Friday and Saturday.
 Scholarships are available.

 • Workshop Pricing: $750